+Figure 5.12-1.
 Two photographs with identical backdrops, shown in Fox TV’s Did We Land on the Moon?
 (2001).

 Hoax proponents often claim that this is evidence of fakery: they argue that the backgrounds were clumsily recycled to simulate different locations.

 The mission records and the Apollo 15 Surface Operations Overview of the Lunar and Planetary Institute report that the first photograph was taken from a point named Station 8, approximately 125 meters (400 feet) northwest of the lunar module, while the second one was taken from another location, known as Station 9, 1400 meters (4600 feet) west of the LM and visible in the traverse map (Figure 5.12-5).

 In other words, the lunar module is not in the second picture simply because the photograph was taken about a mile away from the spacecraft, not at the landing site.

 So why is the background identical?
-Because what appear to be nearby gentle hills are actually massive and distant mountains that rise to more than 4500 meters (15,000 feet), and there are no familiar references, such as houses or trees, and no atmospheric haze on the Moon to give away the actual distance and size of these features.
+Because what appear to be nearby gentle hills are actually massive and distant mountains that rise to more than 4500 meters (14,800 feet), such as Mons Hadley, which is 4600 meters (15,100 feet) high and can be seen on the right in Figure 5.12-4.